quafzi/Magento-Productvisibility/docs/en/2_Features.rst

 products are visible individually.

 If a checkpoint fails, there will be a howto which gives you a hint.
-For some checkpoint there will also be a description where to find the product in the shop (categories, websites).
+For some checkpoints there will be also a description where to find the product in the shop (categories, websites).

-These checkpoints are only visible after you selected a store view.
+These checkpoints are exclusively visible after you selected a store view.
 Otherwise there will appear a list of store views with the information where the product should be visible.